Daniyal32/Calculator/README.md

-# Calculatorpy
+# Calculator
-A simple calculator made using Python.
+A simple calculator made in Python 3